orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 Contributing to the code of Orthanc
 -----------------------------------

-Third-party vs. internal code
+Contributed vs. internal code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is important to make the distinction between third-party code and internal code:
+It is important to make the distinction between contributed code and internal code:

-* **Third-party code** refers to source code that takes advantage of Orthanc and/or that extends Orthanc, such as new :ref:`plugins
+* **Contributed code** refers to source code that takes advantage of Orthanc and/or that extends Orthanc, such as new :ref:`plugins
   <plugins>`, :ref:`Lua scripts <lua>`, or any higher-level
   application that uses the :ref:`REST API <rest>` of Orthanc.
 This code can live outside of the official source repositories of the Orthanc ecosystem.
-The third-party contributors can distribute such code on whatever platform they prefer, in a way that is fully uncoupled from the Orthanc project, and keep the intellectual property of their developments.
+External contributors can distribute such contributed code on whatever platform they prefer, in a way that is fully uncoupled from the Orthanc project, and keep the intellectual property of their developments.
 Such contributors are however kindly invited to index their contributions in the `dedicated repository on GitHub <https://github.com/jodogne/OrthancContributed>`__.